 Algorithms are sets of rules and ordered actions needed to solve an addition, subtraction, multiplication or division.
 In simple terms, an algorithm is the "recipe" for an operation.
 (Kilpatrick, Swafford and Findell, 2001, p.
 103)

-Knowledge: Usual Algorithm
+Knowledge: Standard Algorithm

 Standardized method for performing an operation.